Asus ZenFone 10 Launched: Specifications, Price And More

 What will be the Asus ZenFone 10’s price?

-The Asus ZenFone 10 carries a price tag of EUR799 (MYR 4,043) for the base model with 8GB RAM and 128GB storage.
-Those wishing to upgrade the storage to 256GB will have to deal with a heftier price tag of EUR 849 (MYR 4,296).
-For an even steeper EUR 929 (MYR 4,701), the ZenFone 10 bumps up the RAM to 16GB and the storage capacity to 256GB.
+The Asus ZenFone 10 carries a price tag of EUR799 (SGD 1,175) for the base model with 8GB RAM and 128GB storage.
+Those wishing to upgrade the storage to 256GB will have to deal with a heftier price tag of EUR 849 (SGD 1,250).
+For an even steeper EUR 929 (SGD 1,370), the ZenFone 10 bumps up the RAM to 16GB and the storage capacity to 256GB.
 The top-end variant with 16GB RAM and 512GB storage is also on the cards but its price tag is yet to be announced.

 What Are Foldable Smartphones And Which Are The Best Ones To Buy In 2023?